favrora/bloobloom-task/README.md

 For infinite scrolling, I used the `vue-infinite-scroll` plugin, which calls the function to send a request to the API when the scroll reaches the end of the block.

+And my name is David.
+The test task was very easy for me, I think the work in your team will also be easy, but I might think about it if I get a good offer.

 ## Preview

 https://user-images.githubusercontent.com/56507678/187029940-28e9d22b-d956-40b8-86c0-5207719d59a6.mp4